 Exactly 4 years ago around this time at the ripe old age of 26, I was smack dab in the middle of house-hunting.
 I had been saving for a down payment for a few years and had finally hit my goal, so off I went into the world of starter homes and cute bungalows to find a house for this single gal that would be mine and all mine.
 Well, mine and the bank’s.
 At least for 15 years.

-I’m sure that as a personal finance blogger, you would now expect me to say that I’ve been fiercely tackling this debt I took on 4 years ago by paying more than my mortgage each month, making bi-weekly payments, etc. And I get the perks of paying it off early – saving all of that money in interest and knowing I wouldn’t have to make a mortgage payment each month would both be wonderful/amazing/insert great adjective here.
+I’m sure that as someone obsessed with money (but in the good way, you know?), you would now expect me to say that I’ve been fiercely tackling this debt I took on 4 years ago by paying more than my mortgage each month, making bi-weekly payments, etc. And I get the perks of paying it off early – saving all of that money in interest and knowing I wouldn’t have to make a mortgage payment each month would both be wonderful/amazing/insert great adjective here.

 But I haven’t done any of that.